ki6bjv/ki6bjv.github.io/_posts/2019-07-07-beenawhile.md

 ***

-So my plan is to get back into doing the things I like in tech that are prue pleasure for me.
+So my plan is to get back into doing the things I like in tech that are pure pleasure for me.
 Ham Radios, writing code for my own pleasure and projects, speaking/presenting on more diffrent topics.

 I might even try to final get that SQl user group up and running.